kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp_01.rst

 Clone and Prepare
 =================

+Before cloning you should have installed QtPyVCP as shown on the :doc:`../quick_start` page.

 To start with you should clone the `VCP Template`.
 It has all the basic structure needed to build a VCP.
 In a terminal::